findthemasks/findthemasks/README.md

     npm install

-You should only need to do this once
+You'll need to do this once when first setting up, and periodically as dependencies change the dev server script (see next section) will crap out with an error message when a new dependency is added - this is your cue to  run 'npm install' again.

 ### Run the dev server